ysaied/test_me/README.md

 ### TLS Handling
 Playwright contexts launch with `ignore_https_errors=True`, allowing the runner to load HTTPS pages that use self-signed or otherwise invalid certificates.

+### Playwright Fallback
+If Playwright navigation fails, the script immediately retries the URL with an `aiohttp` GET request (with TLS verification disabled).
+A successful retry is logged as `SUCCESS_HTTP`, while failures from both attempts are recorded as errors.